soumyadipdas37/finescoop.github.io/source/_posts/nhs_worker_under_investigation_after_she_claimed_coronavirus_is_039a_load_of_bks039.md

 categories: [latest]
 featured: true
 ---
-An NHS worker who said she did &#039;f all&#039; during the pandemic and claimed coronavirus was a &#039;load of bs&#039; is now being investigated.&nbsp;&nbsp;
+An NHS worker who admitted she did &#039;f all&#039; during the pandemic and claimed coronavirus was a &#039;load of bs&#039; is now being investigated.&nbsp;&nbsp;
 Care UK employee Louise Hampton recorded a video criticising a certificate she had been given thanking her for &#039;making a difference to patients&#039; amid the virus outbreak.&nbsp;
 In the clip, posted to her Facebook page, she says&nbsp;&#039;I&#039;m an actual NHS worker and apparently I worked really hard during Covid.
 Did I bks.
 That&#039;s why it&#039;s a certificate of bks.
 &#039;Our service was dead.
 We weren&#039;t getting the calls, it was dead.
 Covid is a load of bks, so this is my certificate of bks.
 &#039;I didn&#039;t clap for the NHS, I didn&#039;t clap for myself.
 Because why would I clap for myself when I did f all?&#039;
-Ms Hampton has since posted a selfie while on the way to London to join more than&nbsp;10,000 anti-lockdown protesters who&nbsp;believe coronavirus is a hoax at the &#039;Unite for Freedom&#039; rally on Saturday.
+Ms Hampton posted a selfie yesterday as she headed to London to join more than&nbsp;10,000 anti-lockdown protesters at the &#039;Unite for Freedom&#039; rally.
 Care UK employee Louise Hampton recorded a video criticising a certificate she had been given thanking her for &#039;making a difference to patients&#039; amid the virus outbreak
 Ms Hampton has since posted a selfie while on the way to London to join more than 10,000 anti-lockdown protesters who believe coronavirus is a hoax at the &#039;Unite for Freedom&#039; rally on Saturday (pictured&nbsp;&nbsp;Protesters march towards Westminster from Trafalgar Square during a demonstration organised by a group called &#039;Stand Up X&#039;, in London on Saturday)
 She wrote &#039;En route to Trafalgar Square!
 So excited!
 We are the 99% #London #Plandemic #Covid1984&#039;